 Third, money can make it possible to have special times with friends and family (relatedness).
 This is a key reason that experiences tend to deliver more happiness than possessions.
 Experiences, such as concerts, vacations and meals out, are often enjoyed with others, and that brings extra pleasure to these occasions.

-The above blog is an edited excerpt from Jonathan’s latest book, How to Think About Money.
+The above article is an edited excerpt from Jonathan’s latest book, How to Think About Money.